mrocklin/slides/scipy-2017.md

 ### Wrap up

 1.  **Motivation to use the dask.distributed scheduler**
-    1. Easy to use on your laptop
+    1. Easy to use on your laptop (despite the name)
-    2. Cool Bokeh graphs to help understand performance
+    2. Informative Bokeh visuals

         (See Jim Crist's talk)
     3. Often faster than standard scheduler (try both)
 2.  **Saw concurrent futures API**
-    1. As flexible with dask.delayed
+    1. Flexible like dask.delayed
     2. Real-time control
-    3. Has advanced features
     4. Works great with collections (we didn't see this)
     5. Fully async/await compliant (we didn't see this)
 3.  **Things people should work on**: